Vefsn Municipality

 Vefsn (Vaapste) is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the town of Mosjøen (population: 9,843).
 Some of the notable villages in Vefsn include Drevvassbygda, Elsfjord, and Husvik.

-The 1929 km2 municipality is the 41st largest by area out of the 356 municipalities in Norway.
-Vefsn is the 92nd most populous municipality in Norway with a population of 13,233.
-The municipality's population density is 7 PD/km2 and its population has decreased by 0.2% over the previous 10-year period.
+The 1929 km2 municipality is the 41st largest by area out of the 357 municipalities in Norway.
+Vefsn Municipality is the 91st most populous municipality in Norway with a population of 13,469.
+The municipality's population density is 7 PD/km2 and its population has increased by 1.4% over the previous 10-year period.

 History

 The municipality of Vefsn was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1862, the vast eastern district of Vefsn (population: 921) was separated from Vefsn to become the new municipality of Hattfjelldal.
-This left Vefsn with 5,051 residents.
-In 1876, the town of Mosjøen (population: 379) was separated from Vefsn to become a separate municipality.
-This left Vefsn with 4,672 residents.
+In 1862, the vast eastern district (population: 921) was separated from Vefsn Municipality to become the new Hattfjelldal Municipality.
+This left Vefsn Municipality with 5,051 residents.
+In 1876, the town of Mosjøen (population: 379) was separated from Vefsn Municipality to become a separate town-municipality.
+This left Vefsn Municipality with 4,672 residents.

-In 1927, Vefsn municipality was split into three: the small northern district (population: 964) became the new municipality of Drevja and the large southern district (population: 1,746) became the new municipality of Grane.
-After the split, Vefsn had 3,119 residents remaining.
-In 1939, a small area of Vefsn (population: 45) was transferred to neighboring town of Mosjøen.
+In 1927, Vefsn Municipality was split into three: the small northern district (population: 964) became the new Drevja Municipality and the large southern district (population: 1,746) became the new Grane Municipality.
+After the split, Vefsn Municipality had 3,119 residents remaining.
+In 1939, a small area of Vefsn Municipality (population: 45) was transferred to neighboring town of Mosjøen.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the municipality of Vefsn (population: 5,358) was merged with the neighboring town of Mosjøen (population: 4,628) and the neighboring municipalities of Drevja (population: 1,001) and Elsfjord (population: 920) to form a new, larger municipality of Vefsn.
-On 1 January 1995, the mainland areas of the neighboring Alstahaug Municipality (population: 70) were transferred to Vefsn.
+On 1 January 1962, Vefsn Municipality (population: 5,358) was merged with the neighboring town of Mosjøen (population: 4,628) and the neighboring Drevja Municipality (population: 1,001) and Elsfjord Municipality (population: 920) to form a new, larger Vefsn Municipality.
+On 1 January 1995, the mainland areas of the neighboring Alstahaug Municipality (population: 70) were transferred to Vefsn Municipality.

 Name

 The municipality (originally the parish) is named after the river Vefsna (Vefsnar) which flows through the municipality into the Vefsnfjorden (Vefsnir).
 The meaning of the river name is unknown, but it possibly comes from the old word vefja which means "to wrap" or "to wind around".
-Historically, the spelling has varied from Vefsen to Væffsn.
+Historically, the name of the municipality was spelled Vefsen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Vefsn.